yuwzho/acme-fitness-store/azure-kubernetes-service/docs/04-create-spring-boot-admin.md

 1. **Verify the Deployment**

    Wait for the pod to start running.
-You can check the status with:
+Check the status with:

    ```bash
    kubectl get pods